-Small Lithographs of Palm Trees Published 1860-1900
+Small Antique Lithographs of Palm Trees Published 1860-1900

-The colors are so vivid and bright!
+The colors in the antique lithographs are vivid and bright.

 Lithography is an antique printing method.
 Generally a lithograph was printed in one color.
 A type of greasy crayon was used to draw onto a special type of limestone, with just the right porosity.
 After the image was completed, the limestone was emerged into nitric acid, burning away what was not under the greasy crayon, leaving that portion in relief.
 It was inked up and printed.
-The image frequently was illuminated with water colors.
+The image frequently was illuminated with watercolors.

-Chromolithography is an antique printing method whereas each color was printed from a key stoned limestone plate.
+Chromo or color-lithography is an antique printing method whereas each color was printed from a key stoned limestone plate.
 An extended version of lithography, quite laborious requiring a very skilled craftsman to get the registration just right and not distorted.
 Botanical illustrations done this way were frequently hand finished with water colors and almubin, egg whites or gum Arabic to enhance the image.